 We performed a comparison between IBM Cloud Pak for Integration and IBM InfoSphere DataStage based on real PeerSpot user reviews.

-Find out in this report how the two Cloud Data Integration solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."It is a stable solution."
+Find out in this report how the two Cloud Data Integration solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The most valuable aspect of the Cloud Pak, in general, is the flexibility that you have to use the product."

 "The most preferable aspect would be the elimination of the command, which was a significant improvement.
 In the past, it was a challenge, but now we can proceed smoothly with the implementation of our policies and everything is managed through JCP.
 It's still among the positive aspects, and it's a valuable feature."